Naruto Uzumaki: Part II

 When Naruto discovers Sasuke's plan to attack the Leaf Village, he decides to confront him in a battle that could end both their lives should Naruto be unable to save him.
-He prepares himself for the upcoming fight by becoming a student of the jinchuriki of the Eight-Tails, Killer B, in order to take full control of Kurama's powers.
+He prepares himself for the upcoming fight by becoming a student of the Eight-Tails jinchuriki, Killer B, to take full control of Kurama's powers.
 He succeeds with help from his late mother, Kushina Uzumaki, who placed a chakra imprint of herself within the seal so that she could have a chance to see her son again.
-When Naruto learns that all his comrades are battling Tobi's army to protect him, he takes Killer B to join him in the battle, eventually cooperating with Kurama.
+When Naruto learns that all his comrades are battling Obito's army to protect him, he takes Killer B to join him in the battle, eventually cooperating with Kurama.
 As he fights, Naruto meets Hagoromo Ōtsutsuki, the Sage of the Six Paths, who grants him a sealing technique to take down the Ten-Tails.
-After he and Sasuke join forces to face both Tobi and Madara, who are using the Ten-Tails, they have to seal a bigger threat named Kaguya Ōtsutsuki, who is in her Ten-Tails form.
-After sealing Kaguya with the cooperation of the rest of Team 7, Naruto ends up having to fight Sasuke due to their conflicting views regarding the ninja world's future.
+After he and Sasuke join forces to face both Obito and Madara Uchiha, who are using the Ten-Tails, they have to seal a bigger threat named Kaguya Ōtsutsuki, who is in her Ten-Tails form.
+After sealing Kaguya with the cooperation of the rest of Team 7, Naruto ends up having to fight Sasuke in the Valley of the End due to their conflicting views regarding the ninja world's future.
 As both end up losing an arm, Naruto and Sasuke reconcile.
-He receives a new arm created from the First Hokage's cells later.
-Years later, Naruto is married to Hinata, with whom he has had two children – Boruto and Himawari Uzumaki.
+He receives a new arm created from the First Hokage Hashirama Senju's cells later.
+Years later, Naruto is married to Hinata, with whom he has had two children – Boruto Uzumaki and Himawari Uzumaki.
 He becomes the Seventh Hokage (七代目火影, Nanadaime Hokage) in the epilogue.